-Funeral & Sympathy Flowers - We're here to help
+Funeral & Sympathy Flowers – Frequently Asked Questions

-1. **What types of flowers are traditionally used for funerals?**
+1. What types of flowers are traditionally used in funerals?

-2. **What do different flower colors represent in funeral arrangements?**
+2. What do different flower colours represent in funeral arrangements?

 3. What are the different types of funeral arrangements available?